-Vesta's surface is dominated by a giant impact basin at the south pole, called Rheasilvia.
+The giant impact basin at the south pole is called Rheasilvia.
 Its diameter is 505 km, 90% of the diameter of Vesta itself, making it one of the largest craters in the Solar System.
 It partially obscures an earlier crater that is almost as large.